peter279k/today-co/README.md

 ## Requirements
 If you want to build this web service for yourself, the requirements are as follows:

-- A VPS hosting
+- A VPS hosting(The current OS is Ubuntu)
 - PHP 7
 - Python 3
-- Composer(the package manager of PHP)
+- Composer(The dependency package manager of PHP)
 - MySQL

 ## TO DO